1. Monitoring the individual CPU utilization in all cores

-In this rule, enable Levels for filesystem and leave the default for the thresholds at 80.0%, or 90.0% unchanged.
+In this rule, enable Levels for used/free space and leave the default for the thresholds at 80 %, or 90 % unchanged.

-In addition, activate Magic factor (automatic level adaptation for large filesystems) and confirm the default value of 0.80.
+In addition, activate Magic factor (automatic level adaptation for large filesystems) and confirm the 0.80 default value.

-Also set Reference size for magic factor to 20 GByte.
-Since 20 GByte is the default value, it will take effect even without you explicitly activating the parameter.
+Also set Reference size for magic factor to 20 Gbyte.
+Since 20 Gbyte is the default value, it will take effect even without you explicitly activating the option.